-- Save a copy of the current Document Routing Agent configuration file.
-This file is located at C:\Users\<UserID>\AppData\Local\Microsoft\Microsoft Dynamics 365 for Finance and Operations Document Routing\Microsoft.Dynamics.AX.Framework.DocumentRouting.config, where <UserID> is the Active Directory Domain Services (AD DS) user name that the Document Routing Agent was installed under.
+Save a copy of the current Document Routing Agent configuration file.
+This file is located at C:\Users\<UserID>\AppData\Local\Microsoft\Microsoft Dynamics 365 for Finance and Operations Document Routing\Microsoft.Dynamics.AX.Framework.DocumentRouting.config.
+In this path, <UserID> is the Active Directory Domain Services (AD DS) user name that the Document Routing Agent was installed under.

 The next section provides detailed instructions for selecting the Windows service execution mode.

 By default, the Document Routing Agent runs as a desktop application.
-To run the process as a Windows service, make sure that you are familiar with the process for installing the Document Routing Agent to enable network printer devices, and then complete the following tasks.
+To run the process as a Windows service, make sure that you're familiar with the process for installing the Document Routing Agent to enable network printer devices.
+Then complete the following tasks.

 - Start the Document Routing Agent by using the desktop icon.